 ## Run Python 2+3 tests+lint commands: $ tox -e py27,py3,lint,check ## Run Python 3 tests+lint commands: $ tox -e py3,lint,check ## To run it as Jenkins would: $ ../../../script/run_tox.sh --tox-env py27,py3,lint,check $ ../../../script/run_tox.sh --tox-env py3,lint,check

 Unlike the various Ceph daemons and

-ceph-fuse, unit tests are linked against the default memory allocator (glibc) unless explicitly linked against something else.
-This enables tools like valgrind to be used in the tests.
+ceph-fuse, the unit tests are linked against the default memory allocator (glibc) unless they are explicitly linked against something else.
+This enables tools such as valgrind to be used in the tests.